alexleskov/tb-apiclient-ruby/README.md

 api.accountid = "777"
 ```

-It can be added in in config/secrets.yml too
+It can be setted in config/secrets.yml too.

-### Sending reqeuest
+### Sending Request

 ```ruby
 api = Teachbase::API::Client.new :endpoint_v1, client_id: "", client_secret: ""